 As the temperatures rise and shorts replace pants, pale winter skin may sway some to consider the speedy effects of indoor tanning to achieve a bronze summer glow.
 However, indoor tanning is even more dangerous than outdoor sun exposure.

-“The myth of health associated with a suntan is simply that—a myth,” explains Craig Wax, DO, an osteopathic family physician practicing in Mullica Hill, N.J.
+“The myth of health associated with a suntan is simply that—a myth,” explains Craig Wax, DO, an osteopathic family physician practicing in Mullica Hill, New Jersey.
 “Some people expose themselves to the sun for the vitamin D. The amount of vitamin D made available is minimal compared with the risk of skin cancer with prolonged exposure.”

 He further explains that tanning is the body’s way of protecting itself against ultraviolet (UV) ray exposure.
 The brown pigment melanin produced by skin is spread throughout the exposed areas.
 This pigment only minimally protects the skin against further damage from UV radiation.